kameruchi/instructions-geos/README.md

 # Notes about setting up GEOS-Chem

 Notes / step by step recipe to set up a new computer to run GEOS–Chem classic.
-This repo also contains a bash script you can use to get the first part of this recipe automatically: _scripts/init_script.sh_
+This repo also contains a bash script you can use to get the first two parts of this recipe automatically: _scripts/init_script.sh_  to install all the needed dependencies and libraries and _scripts/local_GEOS_install_script.sh_ to finish the setup of an appropiated python environment and the download of the latest version of the GEOS Chem source code.

-The script will download and setup everything (compilers, tools, python env and GEOS Chem source code's latest stable release and Unit Tests).
+The scripts will download and setup everything (compilers, tools, python env and GEOS Chem source code's latest stable release and Unit Tests).
 It will leave your 🖥️ ready to create your first run.

 However, if this is your first time, I recommend you follow the step by step (or at least read it) insted of using the script.
 That way you'll learn why you need what, and where to look if there are any problems you need to debug when compiling the code.

 **What is GEOS-Chem?**